• Home

 Concolor Fir

 Sometimes known as a white fir, the Concolor fir has good foliage color, a pleasing natural shape and aroma, and good needle retention.
-Leaves (needles) are small and narrow and

 Grand fir Christmas tree at Beckwith Christmas trees-the Christmas tree station, Hannibal, NY